-As many of you know, the amount of support one person pays to another for child support in separated families is based on the Pennsylvania Child Support Guidelines.
+The amount of support one person pays to another for child support in separated families is based on the Pennsylvania Child Support Handbook.

-Judges are required to look to the child support guidelines to determine how much one ex-spouse must pay the other for child support.
+Judges are required to look to the child support guidelines to determine how much one parent must pay the other for child support.

-How we Used to Determine Child Support in Pennsylvania and a Welcome Change
+How we Formerly Determined Child Support in Pennsylvania and a Welcome Change

 Prior to 1989, each county had its own way of determining how much support a person had to pay for child support.
 However, with a change in federal law, each state was required to develop and implement uniform guidelines.

 In response, Pennsylvania created its first uniform child support guidelines in 1989.
-The basic child support schedule is outlined in a Pennsylvania rule, Pa.R.Civ.P.
+The basic child support schedule is outlined as a chart in a Pennsylvania Rule of Civil Procedure, Pa.R.C.P.
 1910.16-3.
-The rule also requires that these PA child support guidelines must be reviewed at least once every four years to make certain that the financial amounts provided in the chart are appropriate financially.
-Pa.R.Civ.P.
+The Rule also requires that these PA child support guidelines must be reviewed at least once every four years to make certain that the amounts provided in the chart are appropriate financially.
+Pa.R.C.P.
 1910.16-1(e).

-What Should You Do if you Receive or Pay Child Support?
+What Should You Do If You Have to Pay Child Support in Pennsylvania?

 For Tina, a successful outcome for a client is more about finding solutions and less about winning in the traditional sense.
 She understands that in many cases avoiding litigation is a good thing that saves her clients time, money and emotional pain.
 Her focus is on helping clients navigate the process and selecting the best course of action for their case – Read Full Bio